beforesemicolon/markup/docs/documentation/utilities/index.md

 The power with working with states and template comes when you start defining your own utilities.
 Let's look at a quick example:

-We have a common scenario where we have a input value that uses state and we need to display a certain message whether the value is valid or not.
+We have a common scenario where we have a input field that uses state and we need to display a certain message whether the value is valid or not.

 ```javascript
 const [value, updateValue] = state(null)